Sovereignty Strategies

 People say that privacy is important only for those that have something of value / are rich but I would argue, the wealth of the individual has nothing to do with their need for privacy.

 As a society we consider asking for consent as a foundational paradigm that we live by.
 In medical practice, we go as far as saying a misinformed consent is not a consent.
 Consent without revealing every detail of the procedure is not a consent at all.
-So if your stuff is taken away or in the case of data, it is collected without consent, it's not consensual, in all seriousness, its rape.
+So if possesions are taken away or in the case of data, it is collected without consent, it's not consensual, in all seriousness, its rape.
 The defaults of the web matter the most, opted out should be the default, not opted in.
 And Ofcourse without informed consent, there is no such thing as opting in.

 I would argue (this will be highly controversial in privacy circles) that Google is private because it gives you - the user the power over your data, you can clearly see what all data is collected in your personal dashboard and you can export it and delete it if you chose to and Google has atleast been always honest about collecting data, unlike apple, which in their ads - flaunt that their devices private but in fact, are not.